Kura rebellion: Aftermath

 On May 25, 1923 Britain formally announced the self-government of Transjordan under emir Abdullah, and the emir issued a general pardon for the Kura rebels in honor of this occasion.

-With the end of the Kura affair, another trouble began to loom as the feud between Banu Sakhr bedouins, headed by Mithqal al-Fayez – especially favored by emir Abdullah, and Adwan bedouins of Balqa, headed by Sultan al-Adwan.
-Dangerously exposed to the Wahhabi raids from Arabia, emir Abdullah had not intention to alienate Sultan al-Adwan, even if he did pay a special attention to Banu Sakhr.
+With the end of the Kura affair, another trouble began to loom as the feud between Bani Sakhr, headed by Mithqal Al-Fayez – especially favored by Emir Abdullah, and Adwan bedouins of Balqa, headed by Sultan al-Adwan.
+Dangerously exposed to the Wahhabi raids from Arabia, Emir Abdullah had not intention to alienate Sultan al-Adwan, even if he did pay a special attention to Banu Sakhr, since they protected the nascent state from the Wahhabi raids.

 After unsuccessful pacification attempts Sultan al-Adwan decided to strike first.
 He advanced on Amman in a full force, and occupied two gendarmerie outposts, at the western entrances to the capital.
 Adwan's forces were defeated in a fierce battle and put to flight.

 Some tribal unrest continued to simmer in the country for a few years after the suppression of Adwan insurrection.
 In 1926, the government had to send a force to suppress a rebellion in Wadi Musa, where the villagers refused to pay taxes and seized and looted the local gendarmerie post and government house.